hypertriton/CUERGBProfiles/README.md

 # CUE RGB Profiles
 A collection of profiles for Corsair RGB peripherals.
 Designed on a K95 RGB keyboard.

+`NOTE: These profiles require "Advanced" to be enabled.`

 ### Nightblade
 A smooth and striking slash from the lightsword of a Nightblade.